Democratic Union (Czech Republic): History

-The party first participated in 1996 legislative election but failed to reach 5% threshold.
+The party first participated in 1996 parliamentary election but failed to reach 5% threshold.
 The party later joined Four-Coalition.

 DEU merged with Freedom Union in 2000, and Freedom Union changed its name to Freedom Union – Democratic Union.
 Members of DEU founded a relatively independent platform, whose members later tried, unsuccessfully, to take over the leadership.
 Platform then left the party and established Democratic Union of the Czech Republic (DEU ČR).